 - As Soho is so central (wedged between Covent Garden and Mayfair) it’s tempting to overfill your itinerary – but even lifelong Soho residents are still stumbling across new delights.
 It’s deserving of a full day at least.

 - Planning to stay in Soho?
-Bed down in Dean Street Townhouse – one of the area’s chicest addresses or read my guide to the best places to stay in London.
+Bed down in Dean Street Townhouse – one of the area’s chicest addresses or read our guide to the best places to stay in London.